The Bridgend County Energy Challenge

 - Encouraging open community meetings to help to engage people living in the community.

+On the ground community engagement takes time and what can be achieved in an area depends a lot on the organisations already established, and there being one or two enthusiastic people able to champion an idea and take it forward.
+But there’s huge value in support from intermediary organisations like CSE, and of peer learning from other community organisations with successes already under their belts.
 The project had a lot of ups and downs but we were absolutely delighted firstly to have helped secure a small Naturesave funding award for resources to help with school visits and teach young people about renewable energy, and secondly to have supported a much larger (£500,000 Welsh Government) funding application which means that the solar PV installation and some low carbon building improvements will go ahead.

 Since the project finished further funding from Bridgend County Borough Council has been secured by the park to fit additional solar panels, in line with the council’s 2030 energy strategy.